Witiko/doctoral-thesis/main.md

  /figures/math-information-retrieval.tex

-Here is a textbook definition of information retrieval:
+The following is a textbook definition of information retrieval:

 > Information retrieval (IR) is finding material (usually documents) of
 > an unstructured nature (usually text) that satisfies an information need